 What does Passport to Houston offer?

-With a valid Rice ID the Passport program also provides (1) unlimited access to the Museum of Fine Arts (for undergraduate students only), (2) unlimited access to permanent exhibitions at the Houston Museum of Natural Science (for undergraduate students only), and (3) unlimited access to the Houston Zoo.
+With a valid Rice ID the Passport program also provides (1) unlimited general admission to the Museum of Fine Arts (for graduate and undergraduate students only), (2) unlimited access to permanent exhibitions at the Houston Museum of Natural Science (for graduate and undergraduate students only), and… (3) unlimited access to the Houston Zoo.
 Read the FAQs for additional information and terms of the program.

 Students are also invited to attend Rice Night Events sponsored by the RPC Passport to Houston committee.
 These events are free to undergraduate and graduate students with tickets distributed through each college and the Graduate Student Association’s Arts & Entertainment Committee representative.
 Please join the Passport to Houston Facebook Page for up-to-date event information.